 Here’s a detailed look at black stools being caused by spinach.

-Spinach is high in iron and this may cause stools to appear black.
+Spinach may cause stools to appear black.
 However, in my experience, I have another explanation.

-I juice a lot of spinach, enough to sometimes make an 8 ounce glass of juiced produce, that includes fruits, green (unless I add some beet).
+I juice a lot of spinach, enough to sometimes make an 8 ounce glass of juiced produce that includes fruits and greens.